MEPennyworth/osTicket-Prerequisites/README.md

 - Size: Select "standard_d2s_v3 - 2vcpus, 8 GiB memory ($70.08/month) Price will vary based on region
 - Username: Enter a username for the administrator account
 - Password: Enter a strong password
+- Remember to save these credenials in a preferred notetaking app like Notes for MacOS, since they'll be needed later on
 - Under the "Inbound port rules" section, "Public inbound ports" will be preselcted by Azure to allow traffic from selected ports.
 Leave the selected inbound ports: RDP (389) as is
 - Please be mindful of the costs of hosting virtual machines on Azure, since it varies depending on a given geographical area
 - Remember to check the licensing box and then click on the box "Next : Disks" to continue to the Disk selection page